markbrennand/force-framework/source/types/README.md

 See the reference [Apex docs](SfApexDocs/types.html) for the API.
 It is suggested that you keep a page open with the Apex docs loaded for your reference whilst reading this page.

 If you wish to try the example code in an org.
-Deploy the code in the _example/types_ directory to your org if you have an org with the Force Frameworks code deployed.
-If your org has the Force Frameworks package deployed, deploy the code in the _example.pkg/types_ directory.
+Deploy the code in the [example](../../example/types) directory to your org if the org has the Force Frameworks code deployed.
+If your org has the Force Frameworks package deployed, deploy the code in the [example.pkg](../../example.pkg/types) directory.

-The two common use cases for the _Types_ API are.
-### Class Globality
+### Use Case - Reduce Need For Global Classes
 If you're using the Force Frameworks package, the code for that package is in the _forcefw_ namespace.
 Taking Dependency Injection as an example, you would need to make any implementation classes global, otherwise the _Dependency_ class in the _forcefw_ namespace would not be able to construct your class.
 Making classes global